 As you may know by now if you’ve read latest post I will shortly be moving to my very own flat, all on my little lonesome (don’t worry it’s all good).
 Home decor is kind of a big deal to me and I absolutely love filling my home with artwork to help it reflect my personality.
 Currently all of my artwork is boxed up waiting for the move and as I will soon be renting privately I will have to think of creative ways to hang all my treasures without banging countless holes in the walls.
 I’m really excited to mix things up with the artwork in my new home and it got me thinking of how daunting it can be to know where to start when buying art.
+It goes without saying, but you should definitely make sure that you’ve got your new home sorted out before you start looking for new art.
+It might be wise to come visit Epperson if you’re looking for a new start in a beautiful community.

 As a reminder here are a few snaps of some of my favourite artworks and the gallery wall from my old flat.
 (I wish I had more, oh foresight ha!)